AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 When loading a native theme, the plugin would try to convert it into a Material Theme, thus allowing you to use the theme colors while using the Material Theme features such as the components, accent mode, etc.

-You don't need to do anything to make it work, simply download a native theme and select it.
+You don't need to do anything to make it work, download a native theme and select it.
 It will be automatically converted to a theme format supported by the plugin.

 Examples: